Task Type: Multimedia (Text, Photos, Videos, Screen Recordings, Audio Recordings, Files)

 The Screen Recording response type is similar to the other media response types in that you can use the custom limits, descriptions and customized prompt options.
 A warning always appears to highlight the fact that participant must use a supported web browser to create a screen recording.
 Learn more about screen recordings.

-The Files response type option (or selecting File from the Task Type menu) is ideal if you're looking to have people upload media that is not a photo or video.
+The Files response type option (or selecting Files from the Task Type menu) is ideal if you're looking to have people upload media that is not a photo or video.
 Maybe your project involves building something externally and then uploading it to Recollective (e.g. PowerPoint file).
-This response type has the same controls as the Photos and Videos options discussed above but also has a setting that allows you to Limit file size if necessary.

 Enforcing Overall Limits